Condiments

 Eat Small Amount Of Sauerkraut To Start

-If you’ve never eaten sauerkraut before, I suggest starting out with only 1 tsp and building up to a few tablespoons a day.
-Eating too much too soon can actually have some negative side effects such as an upset stomach or diarrhea.
+If you've never eaten sauerkraut before, I suggest starting out with only 1 teaspoon and building up to a few tablespoons a day.
+Overeating it too soon can actually have some negative side effects such as an upset stomach or diarrhea so ease into it until your digestion adjusts.

 How To Make Sauerkraut?